Wednesday, March 18, 2020

 Seven tips for helping my students win first and second place for the KMJH and Taichung 2020 Junior High English speech contests

-I love EVERYTHING about English learning, especially when it comes to expressing myself fluently in the language.
-Immersing in an English environment, such as listening to podcasts, reading Taipei Times, and speaking English one on one on Skype, has been a daily routine for over twelve years.
-Accordingly, being able to speak and write well gives me an edge over others on teaching my students how to excel in English competitions, too.
-Here are some tips for bringing out the best in our students:
+I love everything about English learning, especially the ability to express myself fluently in the language.
+Immersing myself in an English environment—such as listening to podcasts, reading the Taipei Times, and speaking English one-on-one on Skype—has been a daily routine for over twelve years.
+Accordingly, my ability to speak and write well gives me an edge when teaching my students how to excel in English competitions.
+Here are some strategies I've found effective for empowering our students to excel:

 1. Amusing Anecdotes